Streaming catchers can be a Sisyphean task. Unless you have one of the top catchers, you are left guessing what to do with the position.

 - Home runs have a significant impact.
 If you get two homers from the catcher position, it’s a guaranteed win unless the catcher bats under the Mendoza line.
 However, if other factors exist, a catcher can still be a streaming win without home runs.

 - Counting stats (R+RBI) is the lowest stat consideration because you’re not expecting them from your catcher, and they’re a nice bonus.

-I write this column every other week, so these were my streaming picks from the week of May 29:
+It’s been a few weeks since I wrote this column, so as a reminder, these were my streaming picks from the week of July 24th – July 30th.

 Notes & Transactions From Last Week

 - The A’s reinstated Carlos Pérez from the 1o-day IL.
 He’s hitting .235 with five home runs as a backup catcher for Oakland.

 - The Mariners called up Brian O’Keefe from Triple-A Tacoma and placed Tom Murphy on the 10-day IL with a left thumb injury.
 Murphy’s having a nice season backing up starter Cal Raleigh and has hit eight home runs and 17 RBI with a .290 average in 2023.

 - The Angels reinstated Logan O’Hoppe from the 60-day IL.
 This was a nice surprise for Angels fans as when the original injury occurred in April, it seemed O’Hoppe was done for the year.
 More on him below.

 Have more questions?
 “Catch” up with me on Twitter @NathanielKosher!